12 Best Places to Stay in Thailand for Families in 2026

 Table of Contents

-In this guide, I’m sharing our personal picks for the best places to stay in Thailand with kids and some family-friendly hotel recommendations.
-These are spots we’ve either called home or spent proper family holidays in.
+In this guide, I’m sharing our personal picks for the best places to stay in Thailand with kids and some incredibly family-friendly hotel recommendations.
+It works whether you travel with toddlers, school kids, or teenagers.
+Let’s go!

-Where Are the Best Places to Stay in Thailand with Kids?
+Best Areas to Stay in Thailand (Quick Overview)

 1. Bangkok – Great for short stays, with malls, parks, and museums